vitalsource/data/ijaied-2024/README.md

 # Evaluation of Automatically Generated Questions for Spanish Textbooks Data Set

-This folder contains the data set and analysis code for our project evaluating the quality of automatically generated questions for Spanish-language textbooks by subject matter experts (SMEs), discussed in our paper
+This folder contains the supporting data set and analysis code for our project on evaluating the quality of automatically generated questions for Spanish-language textbooks by subject matter experts (SMEs).
+This research is discussed in

 Johnson, B. G., Van Campenhout, R., Jerome, B., Castro, M. F., Bistolfi, R., & Dittel, J. S. (2024).
 Automatic Question Generation